Table of contents

 1. The way data is collected

-2. User behavior on the purchase path
+2. User behaviour on the purchase path

 Begin with the fact that you remembered you needed new shoes for spring because you came across an ad a few days earlier.
-You’ve done your research on the Internet by reading reviews, testimonials and looking for the perfect model for you.
+You’ve done your research on the Internet by reading reviews and testimonials and looking for the perfect model for you.
 You’re also familiar with several brands of shoes, so you’ve visited the online stores of selected manufacturers many times before buying.

 3. Attribution model

-4. Approach to privacy
+4. Approach to Privacy

 Daily-work-with-GA4